Geographic analysis: Applications and frameworks

-- The California Child Welfare Indicators Project at the University of California, Berkeley, examines maltreatment allegation rates and foster care entry rates by county, ZIP code and census tract and uses geographic information systems (GIS) software to map the rates of occurrence for various levels of child welfare system contact.
+- The California Child Welfare Indicators Project at the University of California, Berkeley, examines maltreatment allegation rates and foster care entry rates by county and uses geographic information systems (GIS) software to map the rates of occurrence for various levels of child welfare system contact.

 - Partners for Our Children uses its child well-being data portal to promote access to and understanding of child welfare data, including investigations and out-of-home entries by age group, race/ethnicity and allegation type.
 These data can be viewed by county for the state of Washington.